Limited Purpose Flexible Spending Account (LPFSA) Support

 LPFSAs are “use or lose” accounts.
 This means that at the end of your plan year, the funds remaining in your account may be forfeited and returned to your employer's plan.
 Learn what employers can do with unused LPFSA funds

-If your employer has elected a carryover provision, you may be able to carry over up to $610, beginning in 2023, of unused LPFSA contributions to the next plan year.
+If your employer has elected a carryover provision, you may be able to carry over up to $6601 unused LPFSA contributions into the next plan year.

 If your employer has elected a grace period, you will have 2.5 months following the end of your plan year to incur LPFSA claims for the previous plan year’s account balance.